langjam/jam0003/README.md

 * a README.md that describes how to build and use the project
 * sample files written in your language
 * links to any presentation you might have (websites, videos, etc)
-* NOTE: if you are using the additional documentation/website time, be sure to link to this documentation from your README.md file
+* NOTE: if you are using the additional documentation/website time, be sure to link to this documentation from your README.md file in the PR

 **Please note:** only submit source files and documentation.
 Please don't submit compiled binaries for your project.